 ‘The Family Show’ at Wirksworth Festival 2018

-Curated by local Wirksworth artists Johnny White and Amanda Wray, this year’s exhibition celebrates all things family.
+Curated by local Wirksworth artists Johnny White and Amanda Wray, last year’s exhibition celebrated all things family.

 Shown in and around The Maltings (formerly the Parish Room) and St. Mary’s Church, the exhibition featured the humorous and quirky kinetic sculptures of White-Wray alongside paintings by Tracy Keeping, animation by the Singh Twins, large-scale playful Church Urchins installations by Andi Dakin, and an immersive experience with Andy Plant and Tim Hunkin’s Astronauts Caravan.